How to edit music metadata: the professional musician’s guide to sending music

 Covers and Sampling

-There’s lots to talk about when it comes to these two different rights.
+There is a lot to talk about when it comes to these two different rights.
 The most common example of explaining the difference is when we talk about covers.

 People who want to cover a song wish to make a new rendition of the recording of the song.
 Therefore, they don’t need to obtain permission to use the ‘Master Right’, because it won’t be using the original recording.
 However, they do still need to obtain the right to use the composition and/or lyrics – so the right to use them (“obtaining a license”) is required.